 The Hollis Village Historic District is listed on the National Register of Historic Places.
 There is a lot to do outdoors, too.
 Skiing, cycling, fishing and hunting, and water recreation are all available to residents and visitors to Hollis New Hampshire.
 The school system is in the top ten districts in the state.

 You may wish to buy one of the historic Hollis NH homes that are currently for sale, or you might prefer a more recently constructed home.
-Perhaps you are looking for some other kind of property.
-In any case, working with an agent familiar with Hollis NH real estate makes the home search easy.
+Perhaps you are looking for some other kind of property like an Equestrian estate.
+Working with an agent familiar with Hollis makes the home search easy.